Computing Resources Unit standards and practices for the life-cycles of computers, printers, and mobile devices.

 This is question we get a lot.
 Here are a few reasons why this scenario works against all of us in some way.

 - Providing a computer isn’t simply a one-time cost at a cash register.
 A significant portion of the cost of providing a computer is the ongoing support of that computer.
 When you purchase a new computer and don’t remove the old one, you’ve effectively doubled the support costs on that seat in the organization, without any prior planning or notice.
-If you had a staff member who was moving to a nicer office in a building where you paid for square footage, would you assume you could keep the old office for another new hire for free?

 - To be effective at work staff and students must work on reliable computers with standardized software.
 Varying versions of the operating system and core business applications lead to problems in collaborative work environments.
 CRU maintains compatible application stacks whenever possible but these issues still arise.